Help for the Holiday Blues

 Set a realistic budget and then stick to it.

 Do not label the season as a time to cure past problems.

-Don’t be afraid to say no. That means don’t attend parties when you don’t really have time, don’t take on obligations that will crowd your time and, don’t overextend yourself.
+Don’t be afraid to say no. That means don’t go to parties when you don’t really have time.
+Don’t take on events that will crowd your time.
+Don’t overextend yourself.

 Find time for yourself.